The Way of the Tea

 The hotel was very close to the harbor and Hinata had requested a room near the top floor, which gave her an excellent and uninhibited view of the harbor.
 She would be able to see for long distances if the pirate ship was entering the harbor and alert the others.

-A self-satisfied smile touched her mouth as she watched the others begin to settle in their luxurious room.
+A self-satisfied smile touched her mouth as she watched the others begin to settle in their luxurious rooms.
 It made her feel good to be able to share some of her family's wealth with them.
 They were always so good to her, it was nice to return the favor for once.

-After Hinata was finished, her eyes glanced around the room as she headed over to Akamaru and scratched him softly behind the ear.
+After Hinata was finished, her eyes glanced around the room as she headed over to Akamaru, and scratched him softly behind the ear.
 The big dog moved his head slightly to give her better access to his neck area too.
 He always loved it when she petted him, she was always so gentle.
-Next to Kiba, he loved her best.
+Next to Kiba, he loved her the best.
 The bug-guy had always creeped him out a little.

 "Goodnight Akamaru," Hinata whispered to him as she kissed him delicately between the ears.

 She turned the light off and went over to the sliding glass door that led to an outdoor patio.
 As she stepped outside she was instantly drawn by the moonlight and the quiet swaying sounds of the ocean.
-Ambling toward the railing she was struck by how beautiful her view was of the ocean was.
-The lights from the town were astonishingly lovely and seemed almost magical as they glistened on top of the ocean waves.
+Ambling toward the railing she was struck by how beautiful the view was of the ocean was.
+The lights from the town were astonishingly lovely and seemed almost magical as they glistened on top of the gentle waves.

-The full moon was shining brightly over the harbor and off into the distance she could see a long bridge that connected the shore to a small island.
-She activated her Byakugan and could see far out over the ocean another much larger Island was on the other side of the channel.
+The full moon was shining brightly over the harbor, and off into the distance she could see a long bridge that connected the shore to a small island.
+She activated her Byakugan and could see far out over the ocean, another much larger Island was on the other side of the channel.

-Her eyes were captivated as they took in the view for several more minutes before her weary body began to protest telling her it was time to go to bed.
-She took one more look around before she headed inside and reluctantly slid under the covers.
+Her eyes were captivated as they took in the view for several more minutes, before her weary body began to protest telling her it was time to go to bed.
+She took one more look around before she headed inside, and reluctantly slid under the covers.

 Tomorrow, I want to see everything, was her last thought, before drifting off to sleep.